WangChaoyanble/Notes/Neural Networks/Basics/Gradient decent.md

   So: $a=(X^TX)^{-1}X^Ty'$

-Below is a python code implementing gradient descent:
+Below is a python code implementing gradient descent: it's more efficient to do gradient descent when $X$ is large.
 ```python
 import numpy as np
 # Gradient descent